dailynexus/recruitment/src/pages/teams/video.md

   - title: "Nexustential Crisis: How to Beer Die Bro"
     url: "https://dailynexus.com/2018-05-15/nexustential-crisis-how-to-beer-die-bro/"
 ---
-**Our video section is looking for videographers for the 2020-21 school year.**

-We produce videos for all the sections on the Nexus and are always looking for more videographers to join the team!
-We highlight the stories of interesting students on campus, and showcase local Isla Vista bands in our Batcave Sessions to name a few of our projects.
-We also work to provide the flexibility and creative freedom for our videographers to create whatever content they are interested in.
-Email [video@dailynexus.com](mailto:video@dailynexus.com) for more information to join!
+Our division collaborates with each section to create content for the Nexus and is always looking for more videographers to join the team!
+We love to capture the various aspects of campus life and all the fun stuff that happens in Isla Vista.
+Most importantly, we work to provide the flexibility and creative freedom for our videographers to create content that every resident student at UCSB can enjoy.
+Please email [video@dailynexus.com](mailto:video@dailynexus.com) for more information on how to join our team!